finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<ConfigurationSetsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<ConfigurationSetsApi>();
             var action = "action_example";  // string? | action=regenerate = Even if an existing parameter exists, forcibly regenerate a new one (deleting the old)  action=ensure = If no parameter exists, create one.
 If one does already exist, verify that it is still valid (call a service?), and if so, return it.
 If it is not still valid, then regenerate a new one.  action=default = If a parameter exists, return it.
 If not then create one.
 If this parameter is not provided, this is the default behaviour. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PersonalAccessToken result = apiInstance.GenerateAccessToken(action, opts: opts);

                 // [DEPRECATED] GenerateAccessToken: Generate a Personal Access Token for the current user and stores it in the me token
                 PersonalAccessToken result = apiInstance.GenerateAccessToken(action);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));